Contents

 13. Pebble Footprints

-A fun weekend craft for the whole family to help with!
-Toddlers will love trying to find little pebbles to match the size of their feet.
-Older kids will delight in painting names and designs on the stones.
+You don’t need to be an expert garden designer to pull off this fun idea.
+It’s a great craft project that the whole family can help with!
+Toddlers will love trying to find little pebbles to match the size of their feet and older kids will delight in painting names and designs on the stones.
 Why not make it a yearly tradition?

 14. Garden Hopscotch